zchips/web-s10-rtk-query-mp-start/README.md

 3. Inside Inside [quotesApi.js](./frontend/state/quotesApi.js) build the functionality needed to DELETE a quote and PUT a change to its `apocryphal` status.

-❗ Note that this task and the next one (rendering "in progress" messages) can be done in parallel.
+❗ Note that this task and the next ones can be done in parallel.

 #### 👉 TASK 6 - Create messages to show that requests are in progress